How to Spot Employee Burnout

 First of all, it will be beneficial for you and the employee to do so.
 When employees are happy and motivated, they will miss fewer days of work, be more productive, and likely get the work done faster.

-There are also serious consequences for an employee’s mental health that comes with employee burnout.
+There are also serious consequences for an employee’s mental health that comes with recovering from burnout.
 It’s a risk factor for depression and substance abuse.
 It not only affects one person but can spread to others and your entire office environment very quickly.
 There are associated costs with ignoring the issue, and you may lose top talent if you choose to look the other way.

 Tips & Next Steps